AMC Matador: Background

-Sedan and wagon models "offered excellent value and were fairly popular" cars.
-Matadors were also offered to fleet buyers with various police, taxicab, and other heavy-duty packages.
-They outperformed most other cars and "was adopted as the official police car."
-Matadors became popular with government agencies and military units as well as police departments in the U.S. and the sedans and wagons were typically equipped with 360 CID or 401 CID V8 engines.
-Matadors with heavy-duty police equipment were produced from 1971 through 1975.
-They continued to be in service longer than normal because of favorable field reports.
+The Matador sedan and station wagon models became known for their "excellent value and were fairly popular."
+They also found success in the fleet market.
+Offered with various police, taxicab, and heavy-duty packages, they demonstrated exceptional performance, leading to their adoption as official police vehicles.
+Popular with government agencies, military units, and police departments across the United States, the sedans and wagons were typically equipped with 360 CID or 401 CID V8 engines.
+Matadors with heavy-duty police equipment were produced from 1971 through 1975, and they remained in service for extended periods due to their favorable field performance.